AndyShiue/Ende-readme/README.md

 ## `const data`

-A data type marked `const` cannot have any instance at runtime.
+A data type marked `const` cannot have any instances at runtime.
 How is it useful then?
 It must have something to do with the compiler!
 And `Mod` is an example.